Privacy

 • To ask us to transmit the data to another legal entity if materially feasible

-• To object to Deontea Ltd processing your data.
+• To object to Deontea Ltd to process your data.
 We will immediately discontinue processing your data, unless we can demonstrate compelling legitimate grounds for the processing.

 Any such request is free of charge unless it is clearly unfounded or disproportionate.
 Please note that before agreeing to proceed we will require that you confirm your identity in order to ensure that data is not disclosed to any person who is not entitled to receive it.